Heart failure treatment

 How is heart failure treated?

-Heart failure means the heart muscles can longer pump blood around the body effectively.
+Heart failure means the heart muscles can no longer pump blood around the body effectively.

 Heart failure cannot be cured, but it can be treated with medication, medical devices, an operation, lifestyle changes or a combination of treatments.

-What medicines are used to treat heart failure?
+What medications are used to treat heart failure?

-Taking your heart failure medicines as prescribed is one of the most important things you can do to manage your heart failure.
-The more you know about your medicines and how they work, the easier it will be for you to stay on track.
+Taking your heart failure medications as prescribed is one of the most important things you can do to manage your heart failure.
+The more you know about your medications and how they work, the easier it will be for you to stay on track.

 Common types of medication used to treat heart failure include:

 What surgical procedures are used to treat heart failure?

 Surgery is aimed at stopping further damage to the heart and improving the heart's function.
 Procedures used include: